cabooster/DeepCAD-RT/Tutorial.md

 #### Install

-Download exe file in our [cloud disk](https://cloud.tsinghua.edu.cn/f/ceebcebded4249c69540/).
+Download the `.exe` file in our [cloud disk](https://cloud.tsinghua.edu.cn/f/ceebcebded4249c69540/).

 #### Model preparation

-Before inference, you should transfer pth model to ONNX model, then transfer ONNX model to Engine file.
+Before inference, you should transfer pth model to ONNX model, and then transfer ONNX model to Engine file.
 When you change your GPU, the Engine file should be rebuilt.

    **pth model to ONNX model:**